 - Is this a simple website with a few pages of text?
 Or a more complex, thousand-pages-long website?

 - Will you want to update it regularly?
 Or will it be a static website?

 - Must the website connect to your company's IT structure to gather content (say, internal data)?

-- Do you want some shiny new feature that is the rage of the moment?
-At the time of writing, clients are seeking single pages with complex parallax
+- Do you want some shiny new feature that is popular at the moment?
+At the time of writing, clients are seeking single pages with complex parallax.

 - Do you want redundant servers, in case your server goes down?

-- Is 95% percent reliability adequate, or do you need professional, around-the-clock service?
+- Is 95% reliability adequate, or do you need professional, around-the-clock service?

 - Do you want high-profile, ultra-responsive dedicated servers, or can you cope with a slower, shared machine?

 Depending on how you answer these questions, your site could cost thousands to hundreds of thousands of dollars.

 Now that you understand what kind of money your website may cost you, it's time to start designing that website and setting up your work environment.